draios/sysdig/userspace/sysdig/man/csysdig.md

 --------------------

 **-d** _period_, **--delay**=_period_
-  Set the delay between updates, in milliseconds.
+  Set the delay between updates, in milliseconds (by default = 2000).
 This works similarly to the -d option in top.

 **-E**, **--exclude-users**
   Don't create the user/group tables by querying the OS when sysdig starts.
 This also means that no user or group info will be written to the tracefile by the -w flag.
 The user/group tables are necessary to use filter fields like user.name or group.name.
 However, creating them can increase sysdig's startup time.
 Moreover, they contain information that could be privacy sensitive.